thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 casper.run();
 {% endhighlight %}

-Our `processPage` function will have three parts:
+The `processPage` function is where the bulk of our work occurs.
+It has three parts:

 1. Scrape and print the jobs in the jobs table
 2. Exit if we're finished scraping
 3. Else, click the Next link and wait for the next page of jobs to load

+We'll go over each part in turn.
+But first, here's the listing:

 {% highlight javascript %}
 var processPage = function() {